wuertele/Drupal-Deployer/README.txt

 Views Display Tabs
 ------------------

-Views Display Tabs exposes a view's displays as links which you can then style as tabs if you so choose.
+Views Display Tabs exposes a view's displays as tabs.

-The module requires an AJAX-capable browser.
-There's no fallback or graceful degradation for non-AJAX-capable browser at this point.
+NEW: This module now degrades gracefully.
+The tabs will work regardless of whether the client supports JavaScript or not.
+This also means that the displays exposed by this module will be indexed by search engines spidering your site.

 How to install and use
 ----------------------